 Blockchain provides an unmatched level of encryption that makes transactions virtually immutable.
 This has intensified the demand for blockchain skills today.
 Now is the time to increase your blockchain development skills and elevate your career on an intensive schedule that works for you.
 Your career upgrade starts here.

 What is the key ingredient for complete career transformation?
 Continuing education.
 Staying relevant in the quickly growing blockchain field requires you to keep informed, innovative, and adaptable.
 Going beyond the blockchain technology basics demands essential skills employers desire like solid communication and active learning.

 Professionals switching careers into blockchain development roles or graduates of full-stack web development programs will benefit from hands-on experience solving real blockchain challenges in this comprehensive program.

-In only 8 months, you will better qualify for new opportunities in the blockchain technology field.
-The 4-course Certificate in Blockchain Development was designed in partnership with industry leaders and is the only technical certificate delivered by a Canadian university.
+In only 3 months of this program, you will better qualify for new opportunities in the blockchain technology field.
+The 4-course intensive Certificate in Blockchain Development was designed in partnership with industry leaders and is the only technical certificate delivered by a Canadian university.

 Apply your knowledge through a unique capstone at the end of the program and graduate with a portfolio of work.
 This allows you to demonstrate your talent and increase your chances of career growth.

 Who should take this program?